 Cost of eating out and entertainment in Geneva

-The amount an expat spends on leisure activities depends on their preferences.
-Geneva has some excellent restaurants, but eating out, bars and clubs aren't cheap.
+The amount you spend on leisure activities depends on your preferences.
+Geneva has some excellent restaurants, but eating out, bars and clubs aren’t cheap.
 Alcohol, especially cocktails, is expensive, but most locals prefer to start the party at home to reduce their expenses.
-Skiing can be quite pricey too, but there are numerous free trails for those who enjoy hiking and biking.
+Food trucks and casual eateries have become increasingly popular, offering budget-friendly alternatives to high-end restaurants.

 Cost of healthcare in Geneva